anpham6/squared-functions/README.md

 </html>
 ```

 Appends will fail if you remove the sibling selector element from the document.
-If you are having replacement errors with "useOriginalHtmlPage" then adding an id will usually be able to locate the element (data-chrome-id="111-111-111").

 ```javascript
 // All commands including prepend are supported in relation to the base type